How to Get a UPS Refund for Late Delivery

 Each day an average of 3 to 5% of packages are delivered late.
 That means there is a great chance that UPS owes you some refunds through their Service Guarantee.

 Your business is eligible for the UPS late delivery refund even if the delivery is only 60 seconds late; however, the most important thing is knowing when you’re eligible and filing a claim.
 You can file online or by phone, but you must do so within 15 days.
+To maximize your chances of getting a refund, avoid common mistakes when filing your claim and always review the fine print of the UPS Service Guarantee to understand all terms and conditions.

 Make sure to fight for what’s rightfully yours, whether you file your claim yourself or let P3 do the heavy lifting for you.